cenong/puzzler/PuzzlerDoc.md

 ## Future Improvements

-- Implement a night time cityscape for the background
+- Implement a night time cityscape and museum for the background
-- Design a modern room for the game
+- Design a modern museum room for the game